Top MBA Program Comparison and How to Use It

 1. With your GMAT/GRE score and undergraduate GPA in hand, go down the list and find the programs where your stats meet the average.
 That will give you a good idea of the range of schools where you’re competitive and where you’re a bit of an outlier.

 Other factors such as age, work experience, nationality, etc. will then skew your range up or down slightly.
-You may need to do some additional research to understand how your work experience compares to past admitted students, for example.
+You may need additional research.
+Compare your work experience with profiles of previously admitted students.
 Similarly, nationality can work for you or against you, depending on how many applicants from your country apply to your schools.
-If you’re not sure where you stand, this is a great opportunity to get a profile review by a professional through the forums or through the free consultations that most of the admissions consulting firms offer.

 Note: That’s not to say that you shouldn’t apply to your dream school even if you fall outside of its range; but in those cases, it always makes sense to hedge your bets with a couple of target and/or “safer” schools.
 (No top school is “safe”, but there will be programs where your profile is more competitive than their averages.)